Planning and Research

 Now I’m on my third assignment I’m getting a clearer idea of how I work, how I plan (or don’t) and things I can do to improve next time.

 I find images, I see them almost everywhere I look – I just take photographs where I find them.
 It makes producing a set of images difficult, because it’s hard to stick to a theme when working like that.
-I have to think in advance about what I’m trying to communicate and try and just happen on something that says it, and that’s proving difficult.
 Often when I think I’ve got a set of images I look at the result and think that it might not make sense as a set to anyone else because perhaps I am the only thing tying them together?
 The reason I’ve gone for monochrome in this set of images is that at least it ties them together visually.
 The scroll image only worked in monochrome, the others worked in colour, and there was maybe a bit more of an honesty to them like that, but because the subjects are not similar then I felt there was too much going on with the additional complications of colour.